radiantearth/community-sprints/09262023-philadelphia-pa/prep-work/outreach-topics.md

 It'd also be great to brainstorm on different audiences we'd like to present to, and try to come up with a calendar of events to hit, and a distributed set of speakers who can attend and talk.
 This should include podcasts and webinars.

-## Tutorials/Guides

-It is crutial for the expanded adoption of STAC to improve the education ecosystem.

-### STAC Users

-Ideas for tutorials:

-- Browsing STAC Catalogs

-### STAC Developers

-Ideas for tutorials:

-- Using datasets that have STAC Catlaogs to search and perform analysis using stac ecosystem tooling (stac-utils)

-### Data Providers

-Ideas for tutorials:

-- Building STAC Catalogs